-- (a) The Concessioner is responsible for the complete Maintenance of the water systems, including Replacement within the Concession Facilities.
-All work on water distribution systems, including Replacement, extension, or alteration of lines, must be approved by the service and done according to Wyoming DEQ standards and the National Plumbing Code.
-The Concessioner must notify the Service's Business Resources Office and Facility Management Division to ensure the work is inspected for proper installation, Repair, disinfecting, and flushing of the water lines.
-Replacement components must be of equal quality to the component being replaced. - (b) Except as set forth in Section 3)D)(3) above, the Concessioner must maintain the water system from the meter to the Concessioner's assigned improvements.
-All piping, faucet spigots, water heaters, and other appurtenances down flow from the meter are the responsibility of the Concessioner to operate, maintain, and Repair. - (c) The Concessioner will Repair or Replace any water system damage within the Concession Facilities and/or damage occurring beyond the Concession Facilities including any water system damage that results from negligence by the Concessioner, the Concessioner's agents, and/or its employees while working or operating equipment. - (d) The Concessioner must comply with U.S. Public Health Service guidelines when reopening or Repairing drinking water distribution systems.
-The Concessioner must disinfect Repaired lines in accordance with Service procedures. - (e) The activation, deactivation, and winterizing of system components are part of the normal Maintenance of the system and are the responsibility of the Concessioner.
+- (3) The Service will Repair or replace any damage to all utility systems assigned to the Concessioner caused by the Service, its employees, or Service-managed construction projects. - (4) Electrical.
+Lower Valley Energy (LVE) maintains the primary electrical lines within the Area.
+The Concessioner will maintain all secondary electrical lines and equipment (conduit, fuses, panels, switches, lines, etc.) within the Concession Facilities, including all fixtures (lamps, cords, and equipment) affixed to secondary electrical lines.
+Any change to the utility section of this Maintenance Plan requires written approval from the Service. - (a) The Concessioner will Repair or replace all electrical system damage at its expense within Concession Facilities and damage occurring beyond the Concession Facilities that results from actions of the Concessioner's employees or its subcontractors. - (b) The Concessioner will ensure that all electrical circuits under its control meet or exceed the standards of the National Electric Code. - (5) Internet/Wifi.
+The Concessioner must obtain internet/wifi services through a qualified provider who has met Service requirements for utilities. - (6) Water. - (a) The Concessioner is responsible for the complete Maintenance of the water systems, including Replacement within the Concession Facilities.
+All work on water distribution systems, including replacement, extending or altering lines must be approved by the Service and be done to Wyoming DEQ standards and the National Plumbing Code.
+The GTNP Business Resources Office and the Facility Management Division must be notified to ensure the work is inspected for proper installation, repair, disinfecting and flushing of the water lines.
+Replacement components must be of equal quality to the component being replaced. - (b) The Concessioner must maintain the water system located within its Employee Housing Area from the meter to the Concessioner's assigned improvements and in the administrative area from the vault to the spigot.
+All piping, faucet spigots, water heaters, and other appurtenances down flow from the meter are the responsibility of the Concessioner to operate, maintain, and repair. - (c) The Concessioner will Repair or Replace any water system damage within the Concession Facilities and/or damage occurring beyond the Concession Facilities that results from negligence by the Concessioner, the Concessioner's agents, and/or its employees while working or operating equipment. - (d) The Concessioner must comply with U.S. Public Health Service guidelines when reopening or repairing drinking water distribution systems.
+The Concessioner must disinfect repaired lines in accordance with Service procedures. - (e) The activation, deactivation and winterizing of system components are part of normal maintenance of the system and are the responsibility of the Concessioner.
 The Concessioner must drain all water and sewer lines and take all necessary steps to prevent damage from freezing.
-All water and sewer lines must be charged, tested for leaks, and Repaired, if necessary, before opening.
-The Concessioner will provide the Service with facility occupancy dates for the activation and deactivation of Service systems used by the Concessioner when opening and closing dates are submitted for approval. - (6) Utility systems must not be extended or altered without prior written approval from the Service.
-This does not include routine or minor Maintenance such as Replacement of system components with like kind.
+All water and sewer lines must be charged, tested for leaks, and repaired if necessary prior to opening.
+The Concessioner will provide the Service with facility occupancy dates for the activation and deactivation of Service systems used by the Concessioner when opening and closing dates are submitted for approval. - (f) If requested by the Concessioner, the Service may provide assistance in maintenance of the water system on a cost-reimbursable basis. - (g) The Concessioner is charged by the Service for metered water usage at rates based on Service costs or comparability.
+Rates are determined based on the Special Directive for Service-produced utilities and DO-35B when it is finalized. - (7) Utility systems must not be extended or altered without prior written approval of the Service.
+This does not include routine or minor maintenance such as replacement of system components with like kind. - (8) Sewage